Parts & Service Specials

 Your Honda Dealer is the best place to buy your tires

-Grande Prairie Honda offers competitive pricing and carry original equipment tires for your Honda or other makes.
+Bannister Honda offers competitive pricing and carry original equipment tires for your Honda or other makes.
 We can sell tires from the following manufacturers:

 Tires are the most ignored and underrated component of your vehicle.
 They are the only interface between your Honda and the road to provide traction to accelerate, steer and stop.
 Your Honda dealer knows your vehicle best and will ensure it’s equipped with the optimum choice of tire for your driving needs.